asimcule/asimcule/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning AI/ML
+- 🌱 I’m currently learning AI
-- - 😄 Pronouns: he/him

 <!--
 - 🔭 I’m currently working on ...